 Although commonly referred as "drone", these aerial machines are also often called UAVs, unmanned aerial vehicles.
 Here's a quick walkthrough of how drones work.

-They could be seen as a sort of sci-fi toy, to be a practical piece of aviation technology.
+They could be seen as a sort of a toy or to be a practical piece of aviation technology.
 But also as a safety net, helping the police, fire service and military find out where crime and emergencies are happening.

 Drones can be controlled remotely, often from a smartphone or tablet.
 They can take pictures or video, record short videos and listen to recordings of people's conversations, surroundings or movements.